Matssch/performance-marketing-growth-case/02-segmentation/segment-strategy.md

 **Different customer economics require different growth motions.**

-The best funnel is not the one that looks simplest in a dashboard.

-It is the one that matches how the customer actually buys.
+The best funnel is not the one that looks simplest in a dashboard, it is the one that matches how the customer actually buys.